How to make a standing gnome

 make a standing gnome - sew the hat

-For each sleeve: Fold sleeve piece in half with right sides together ( should be 1 inch by 4 inches).
+For each sleeve: Fold the sleeve piece in half with the right sides together ( should be 1 inch by 4 inches).
 Sew along the longest side and turn inside out.

 how to make a standing gnome - sew hat and arms

-Sew hat and arms and turn right side out.
+Sew the hat and arms and turn right side out.

 how to make a standing gnome - attach mittens